maniginam/maniginam.github.io/_posts/2021-01-22-the-ants-go-marching.md

 No.  I might not have written much (read any) production (or tests) today, but I learned a ton today.
 And I think what I learned today might be more important than a lot of what I’ve learned along this whole journey.
 Let me explain.

-Early this afternoon, I was essentially copying and pasting other people’s configurations into the project.clj and getting things to work while mildly under the impression that “yeah yeah, i know the project.clj is \”important\”, but it’s not **real** code, so why waste precious time dealing with this when i can learn how to write clojurescript, which **is** real code and thus what I’m supposed to be learning?”.
+Early this afternoon, I was essentially copying and pasting other people’s configurations into the project.clj and getting things to work while mildly under the impression that “yeah yeah, i know the project.clj is ”important”, but it’s not **real** code, so why waste precious time dealing with this when i can learn how to write clojurescript, which **is** real code and thus what I’m supposed to be learning?”.

 But by the end of the day, using figwheel, leiningen, & speclj as my guides, i was reconfiguring the :cljsbuild of project.clj all on my own, and understanding what I was doing with it.
 I suppose it could be said, that this is more important than the production code, because project.clj is kind of the heart of it all.
 Or perhaps it’s the brain.
 The production code won’t function without project.clj, but project.clj won’t do much without the production code, so they need each other to function.
 Maybe there’s no brain at all in software (hahahaha!), but seriously!
 Perhaps there’s no brain—i mean the most efficient and productive little programs that I know of don’t have brains and execute almost flawlessly on a daily basis doing hard, difficult, and dangerous labor—ants!
 They just do, and they do exactly as they are supposed to do, and when they don’t (usually due to some kind of parasitic fungus), the other ants kill or exile them as if they are a bug (ha!
 I’m on a roll tonight!) in their mass program.